 His first book project, Finding a Home for Urdu: Language and Technoscience in Muslim South Asia, argues that experiments with technology and debates over science lie at the heart of the making of Indian Muslim politics.
 It offers a cross-border history of a leading publishing house in South Asia that experimented with the print technologies and literary arts of Urdu to produce popular science texts during the late colonial era and early post-independence period (1910s-1960s.)

-Dr. Amstutz’s second book project, Unearthing Pakistan: Buddhist Art, Muslim Nationalism, and Global Public History, follows the public history of Buddhist art from Pakistan during the global Cold War.
-The project considers how Pakistani museum curators and archaeologists turned to ancient Buddhist sculpture to display an ancient history for the new Muslim nation-state.
-Not only did Pakistani curators exhibit Buddhist artifacts as a distinctive public history for Pakistan, but they also built new global ties to Southeast Asia and Europe through traveling exhibits and archaeological collaborations from the 1950s to the 1970s.
+Dr. Amstutz’s second book project, Buddhist Afterlives: The Public Life of the Ancient Past in Pakistan, follows the global circulation of ancient Buddhist sculpture from Pakistan during the Cold War.
+The project chronicles how museum curators and archaeologists in Pakistan turned to Buddhist sculpture to exhibit an ancient history for the new Muslim nation-state in the wake of partition and post-colonial independence and to forge an eclectic identity for Pakistan through collaborations with colleagues across Asia and Europe.
 His research has been supported by the Fulbright-Hays DDRA fellowship program and the American Institute of Pakistan Studies.